songjiaxun/fluent-plugin-azure-storage-append-blob-lts/README.md

 ### `calculate_checksums`

-Whether to calculate MD5 checksum and provide it in a header for the blob service.
+Default: `true`

-You want to set it to `false` in FIPS enabled environments.
+Whether to calculate MD5 checksum of the blob contents during append operation and provide it in a header for the blob service.

-Default: true
+You want to set it to `false` in FIPS-enabled environments.

 ### Run tests